How does radiation travel through space?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Radiation travels through space primarily in straight lines.
-This characteristic is due to the nature of electromagnetic radiation, which includes visible light, radio waves, and gamma rays.
-In a vacuum, these waves propagate uniformly and do not require a medium, allowing them to move in straight paths.
+Radiation travels through space in straight lines due to its wave-particle duality.
+This behavior is characteristic of electromagnetic radiation, which includes visible light, radio waves, X-rays, and more.
+When radiation moves through a vacuum, it propagates as a series of electromagnetic waves that travel in straight paths.

 Subscribe